glurth/Pool/README.md

 # Pool Repository

-Welcome to the `Pool` repository!
-This package includes an efficient implementation of a generic object pool designed to help improve performance and reduce memory usage by reusing objects instead of constantly creating new ones.
-This can significantly boost the efficiency of applications, especially those developed in Unity.
+This package includes an implementation of a generic object pool designed to help improve performance and reduce memory usage by reusing objects instead of constantly creating new ones.
+This can significantly boost the efficiency of application memory usage.
+Inculdes class made specifically for use with Unity types and classes.

 ## Features